Small Business Depreciation: Section 179 vs MACRS Explained

 Depreciation is an accounting concept that says expensive things lose value over time.
 Your $40,000 truck won't be worth $40,000 in five years.
 The IRS recognizes this and lets you deduct the loss in value from your taxable income.

 Think of it this way: instead of writing off the full cost the day you buy something, you spread the deduction across the useful life of the asset.
-A truck might depreciate over 5 years.
+Per IRS guidelines, a truck might depreciate over 5 years.
 A building over 39 years.
 Office furniture over 7 years.

 The practical effect is this: depreciation reduces your taxable income, which reduces your tax bill.
 The question is *how fast* you get to take those deductions.